kilianhae/pytorch_lightning_template/README.md

-This is how I build projects using pytorch lighnting :)
+This is how I build projects using pytorch lightning for research :)

 It serves as a template to provide structure, organization, replacability and some scalability.